KevinVerre/kevins-guide-to-git/README.txt

 Topic 2.
 The difference between Git and Github
 Topic 3.
 Introduction to Branches and Commits
 Topic 4.
 Crafting commits
-Topic X. A typical workflow example
 Topic 5.
+A typical workflow example
+Topic 6.
+Resolving conflicts
+Topic 7.
 Rebase and amend
-Topic 6.
+Topic 8.
 Other software built on top of Git
-Topic A. Future work
-Topic B: Commands you should know.
+Topic A: Commands you should know.
-Topic C: Other resources
+Topic B: Other resources

 Topic 0.
 Introduction to Git and this Guide.